renard/papersave/README.md

 [paperback](https://github.com/cyphar/paperback).
 Papersave is a mix of those with additional features:

-* Can backup arbitrary file.
-However do not backup large files its primary goal was to backup ssh key (files smaller than 10k).
+* Can backup arbitrary files.
+However do not backup large files; its primary goal was to backup ssh keys (files smaller than 10k).
 * Content agnostic: data is compressed and base64 encoded.
 * Suitable for QR-Code, OCR or manual typing.
 * Can encrypt the data using a AES-256-CBC (suitable for gpg) cipher to